GreyCorbel/azure-automation-devops-integration/Helpers/HybridWorkerModuleManagement/README.md

     $manageModulesPs1Path = "$($grandparentDirectory)\Helpers\HybridWorkerModuleManagement\$($manageModulesPS1)"
 }
 ```
-7) Define all modules you would like to install under YOUR_PROJECT_FOLDER\Definitions\Configurations (json file per module) e.g.
+7) Define all modules you would like to install under YOUR_PROJECT_FOLDER\Definitions\Modules (json file per module) e.g.

 ```json
 {